Rural Disaster Health

 Guidance

 This website provides links to resources that can help residents of rural agricultural communities prepare for and recover from natural, biological, and human-caused threats.
-Resources for family members, pets, farms/livestock, and businesses are provided under each tab.
+Resources that address family members, pets, farms/livestock, and businesses are provided under each tab.

-This policy brief lists several guiding principles for rural emergency medical preparedness that can help ensure effective response to all types of hazards.
+This policy brief lists several guiding principles and policy recommendations for rural emergency medical preparedness that can help ensure effective preparedness and response to all types of hazards.

 Lessons Learned